-LANDAUER Optically Stimulated Luminescence (OSL) technology, found in the single point radiation monitoring nanoDot dosimeters, is useful for secondary patient dose verification quality assurance tool.
+LANDAUER Optically Stimulated Luminescence (OSL) technology, found in the single point radiation monitoring nanoDot dosimeters, is useful as a secondary patient dose verification quality assurance tool.

-Used in the microSTARii dosimetry reader with dedicated software, many therapy physicists like nanoDots including Susha Pillai, MSc, MS, DABR, Assistant Professor of Therapeutic Diagnostic Radiology, at Oregon Health Sciences University.
+Used with the microSTARii dosimetry reader with dedicated software, many therapy physicists prefer using LANDAUER nanoDot, including Susha Pillai, MSc, MS, DABR, Assistant Professor of Therapeutic Diagnostic Radiology, at Oregon Health Sciences University.

 “No powder.
 No inaccuracies.
-We bought the user-friendly system with nanoDots OSL dosimeters, worked out the dosimetry and physics QA workflow and now our staff and residents use it as well – including for research,” said Ms. Pillai.
+We bought the user-friendly system with nanoDot OSL dosimeters, worked out the dosimetry and physics QA workflow, and now our staff and residents use it as well – including for research,” said Ms. Pillai.
 (See our previous blog.)

 Take a look at how nanoDots work in the microSTARii dosimetry system below.